IT Talent Recruitment Campaign: FAQ

 - Including small, medium and large companies

-5. Does the project provide for matching for an individual company
+Does the project provide for matching for an individual company?

-Nothing has been decided yet as regards the future business model and pricing of the proposition.
+Nothing has been decided yet as regards the future business model and pricing of this recruitment method.
 The pilot project is used to arrive at data for establishing this.
-Data on total reach of the ads and number of qualified talent in the talent pool will help determine a reasonable price for both the initiating organization and the employers, the customers.
+Data on total reach of the ads and number of qualified talent in the talent pool will help determine a reasonable price for both the initiating organization and the employers, ai. the customers.

 Goal of the project – of collaborative talent attraction in general – is to contribute to the total talent pool employers in the region can use to source their talent needs.
 The pool should be seen as an additional channel, adding to the pools created by the employers and intermediary agencies themselves using other channels such as job boards, career events and independent campaigns.

-Actual hiring of candidates is the sole responsibility of the employers.
-Upon receiving candidates from the talent pool it’s up to them to accept (or reject) the candidate for follow up steps in the recruitment process: interview(s), assessment and contract negotiations.
+The actual hiring of candidates is the sole responsibility of the employers.
+Upon receiving candidates from the talent pool, it is to each company to accept (or reject) the candidate.
+Then, it is up to each company to continue the steps in the recruitment process: interview(s), assessment, and contract negotiations.

-Candidates not accepted / not hired will be reported back to the platform and released back in the talent pool for further opportunities.
+Candidates not accepted or not hired will be reported back to the Oslo Region Alliance and released back in the talent pool for further opportunities.

-Talent that have been qualified for the talent pool – by automated pre-selection and curation by the talent liaison – but not (successfully) introduced to one of the participating employers in the project will be engaged with by the talent liaison.
-In a later phase, following this pilot project activities will be added such as regularly sending customized content regarding job opportunities or interesting events / support activities.
+Talent that has been qualified for the talent pool – by automated pre-selection and curation by the talent liaison – but not (successfully) introduced to one of the participating employers in the project will be engaged with by the talent liaison.
+In a later phase, following this pilot project (automated) activities will be added such as regularly sending customized content regarding job opportunities or interesting events/support activities.

-By doing so, we build a relationship with the people that have shown interest in working and living in the region some of which are actually still abroad at the moment of responding to the campaign.
-In many cases, it will take time for people to decide on actually accepting an offer and move – with possibly their family – to the new country or region in question.
+By doing so, we build a relationship with the people that have shown interest in working and living in the Oslo region some of which are actually still abroad at the moment of responding to the campaign.
+In many cases, it will take time – maybe over one year – for people to decide on actually accepting an offer and move – with possibly their family – to the new country or region in question.

 Candidates not accepted/not hired by the employers to whom they were introduced, will be released back in the talent pool for further opportunities.

 In general, warm handling of the talent that shows interest – in ANY phase upon registration is a pre-condition for converting interest in action.
-International talent – in particular those that qualify as ‘most wanted’ have a lot of options.
+International talent – in particular those that qualify as ‘most wanted’ (such as Software Engineers and DevOps Engineers) have a lot of options.
 Those regions that display a genuine interest will do best, both in the short and longer term.

-Attracting international talent is not a sprint, it’s a marathon.
+Attracting international talent is not a sprint, it is a marathon.
 It just starts with a campaign.
 Warm handling and engagement over a longer period of time is the critical success factor.

-The persona is built on a typical description of the profiles (aggregate of roles subsiding in the category) and specific wishes of the employers participating regarding eg. level of experience (junior, medior or senior), fit for a startup or more corporate culture, language requirements etc.
+The persona is built on a typical description of the profiles (aggregate of roles subsiding in the category) and specific wishes of the employers participating regarding eg. level of experience (junior, medium, or senior), fit for a startup, or more corporate culture, language requirements, etc.

-Facebook, LinkedIn, Instagram and potentially will be used as channels for reaching out to the chosen profile(s).
+Facebook, Instagram and LinkedIn will be used as the main channels for reaching out to the chosen profiles.